How to Resaw on the Bandsaw

 For even more information on how to set-up your bandsaw for years of trouble-free service, be sure to catch Michael Fortune’s complete video coverage on How to Set-Up a Bandsaw.

-- Learn to Resaw from Tim Rousseau
+- Learn to Resaw by Tim Rousseau